rainajia/UKBB_RAP_Experience/README.md

+# This is to document the experience in working on RAP for logging the revious errors and confustions

 # Common errors when running jobs on RAP
 These are common errors that may occor when using the mrcepid applets (https://github.com/mrcepid-rap) on RAP (18/03/2022 update).